Robust $\mathcal{H}_\infty$ Observer Design via Finsler's Lemma and IQCs: Preliminaries

+We invoke the well-known bounded real lemma (BRL) to convert~\eqref{eq:OptiNom} to a tractable linear matrix inequality (LMI).
+This is formalized in Lemma~\ref{lem:nomBRL} \cite{nagpal1991filtering,fu1992hinf}. \begin{lemma}[$\Hinf$ Observer Design] There exists an observer gain $L$ such that the error dynamics~\eqref{eq:error_dynamics_nom} are asymptotically stable and satisfy the performance bound in~\eqref{eq:OptiNom} if and only if there exists $P \in \Sym_{++}^{n_x}$ and a matrix $W\in \R^{n_x \times n_y}$ such that

+The observer gain $L$ is recovered from feasible values of $P$ and $W$ as $L = P^{-1}W$. \end{lemma} \begin{proof} The proof follows standard dissipativity arguments applied to the (scaled) Lyapunov function $V(x) = x\T P x$.
+It is omitted for brevity and can be found in, e.g., \cite{fu1992hinf}. \end{proof}

+\begin{remark} In nominal $\Hinf$ observer design (Lemma~\ref{lem:nomBRL}), the Bounded Real Lemma (BRL) involves only the error dynamics $(A - LC_y, B_w - LD_{yw}, C_z)$.
+The robust design requires the augmented state $\xi = [x;\,e]$ because the uncertainty channel, $q = C_q x$ depends on the plant state $x$, not the error $e$.
+Carrying $x$ in $\xi$ introduces $\He{P_{11}A}$ into the Lyapunov condition --- a term the observer gain $L$ cannot influence, since $L$ enters only the $e$-block (Lemma~\ref{lem:obstruction}). \end{remark}

-\section{Integral Quadratic Constraints (IQCs)}
+\subsection{Integral Quadratic Constraints (IQCs)}

-IQCs provide a systematic language for representing structured uncertainty through quadratic inequalities on interconnection signals~\cite{megretski1997system,pfifer2015iqc}.
-We use \emph{hard} IQCs: an operator $\Delta$ satisfies the hard IQC defined by $\Pi = \Pi\T$ if, for every $T > 0$,
+The IQC framework encodes structured uncertainty through quadratic inequalities on interconnection signals~\cite{megretski1997system,pfifer2015iqc}.
+The IQC bounds the input-output behavior of the uncertainty and effectively removes the explicit uncertainty model from $\mathcal{F}_u(M,\Delta)$.
+We use static \emph{hard} IQCs to upper bound the input-output behavior of an uncertainty $\Delta\in\mathcal{D}$.
+The uncertainty $\Delta$ satisfies the hard IQC defined by a matrix $M\in \Sym^{n_q+n_p}$ if, for every $T > 0$,

-The finite-horizon property aligns directly with dissipation-based $\Hinf$ arguments.
-Introducing a storage function $V(\xi)=\xi\T P\xi$ with $P \succ 0$, the pointwise dissipation inequality